Google Tag Manager on Shopify: Setup & Conversion Tracking

 June 23, 2025

-Why Google Tag Manager Shopify Conversion Tracking is Essential for Growth
+Why Google Tag Manager Matters for Shopify Conversion Tracking

 Infographic showing the complete Google Tag Manager setup process for Shopify stores, including GTM container creation, theme code installation, conversion tag configuration for Google Ads and GA4, testing with Preview mode, and data flow from customer actions through GTM to various marketing platforms - google tag manager shopify conversion tracking infographic